 Money and valuables

-Before you go, organise a variety of ways to access your money overseas, such as credit cards, travellers' cheques, cash, debit cards or cash cards.
 Niger is a cash-based society.
-There are no ATMs and credit cards are rarely accepted.
-Travellers' cheques can be cashed at banks on production of the original purchase receipt and passport.
+There are no ATMs and credit cards are rarely accepted, even in major hotels and restaurants.
+Travellers' cheques can be cashed at banks on production of the original purchase receipt and your passport.
+You should only change money at reputable exchange bureaux.

-Unexploded munitions, including landmines, are found throughout the country, including in Niamey and other major cities but particularly throughout the Talak Plains and the sparsely inhabited regions of the Agadez region, including the Djado Plateau, the Mangueni Plateau, and Air Massif.
+Unexploded munitions, including landmines, are found throughout the country, including in Niamey and other major cities.
+The situation is particularly dangerous throughout the Talak Plains and the sparsely inhabited regions of the Agadez region, including the Djado Plateau, the Mangueni Plateau, and Air Massif.

 You may be asked for vehicle registration and ownership papers by authorities at any time, especially on journeys outside of the main towns.
-Travellers are recommended to carry photographic identification at all times.
+Travellers are advised to carry photographic identification at all times.
+Foreign drivers’ licences are not recognised in Niger.

-When you are in Niger, be aware that local laws and penalties, including ones that appear harsh by Australian standards, do apply to you.
-If you are arrested or jailed, the Australian Government will do what it can to help you but we can't get you out of trouble or out of jail.
+You are subject to the local laws of Niger, including ones that appear harsh by Australian standards.
+If you’re arrested or jailed, the Australian Government will do what it can to help you under our Consular Services Charter.
+But we can't get you out of trouble or out of jail.
+Research laws before travelling, especially for an extended stay.

 The death penalty exists in Niger for serious crimes such as murder.